mojingmojing/Stock-Crawler-Analysis/README.md

 #### Make Candlestick Plot

 The second plot we are going to make is called a candlestick plot.
-Remember when I was a kid, the first impression I had with stock plots are those red and green candle shaped rectangles that line up as a curve on the television.
-In USA, candlestick plots shows red as loss and back as gain while in China, red means gain and green means loss.
 Since we have years of data stored in our first dataframe and we are not able to show all of them in a candlestick plot.
 We are gong to create a new dataframe by slicing the data for the recent two months from the first dataframe.
 Through running the following codes, we will be able to create a candlestick plot:

 ```python
 # Create Dataframe for data between Jun 26th and Aug 22nd